2 ways to manage user permissions in SharePoint Online quickly

 In a nutshell, SharePoint lets you grant permissions to users in SharePoint.
 But another important follow-up question would be, “How much can I play around with these permissions?”

 Team permissions: Depending on whether you add a user as an owner or a member of the associated Microsoft 365 group, permissions to the team site are assigned accordingly.
-When Dave is added as a team member in the group, he’s automatically a ‘member’ of the SharePoint team site rather than an ‘owner’ or ‘visitor’.
+When Dave is added as a team member in the group, he’s automatically a ‘member’ of the SharePoint team site rather than an ‘owner’ or ‘visitor.’

 Communication site permissions: Unlike SharePoint team sites, communication sites aren’t part of Microsoft 365 Groups.
 Owners, members, or visitors added to a SharePoint communication feature are only associated with that particular site.
-Of course, different permission levels can be granted (as an owner, member, visitor, or custom SharePoint group) to a single user, security group, or an entire Microsoft 365 group.
+Of course, different SharePoint permission levels can be granted (as an owner, member, visitor, or custom SharePoint group) to a single user, security groups, or an entire Microsoft 365 group.

 Use case: Inviting visitors to a communication site for collaboration.
 Visitors can be added as part of a security group where permissions are standardized for a large number of visiting collaborators.